 When in Lisbon if you’re keen to watch a particular match, then the likelihood is you’ll be heading to a bar to catch the big game.

-We’re not talking only about football (soccer).
+We’re not only talking about football (soccer).
 If you’re interested in rugby, cricket or American football, you may also find here a place to sit down to watch a few games.

 1. The Couch – Sports Bar